I'm almost caught up on 2021 blogging! I wrote that sentence a few weeks ago and this post is still saved in drafts and now it's February, alas.

 I usually use DMC cotton pearl for buttonholes, but for this one I remembered I had some vintage crochet cotton, so I tried using some of that instead.
 It snapped at one point, but seemed to be in mostly good condition and fairly strong.

 I did Dorset knob buttons.
 I still wasn't sure if I was doing them "correctly", since all I had to go on the first time I made them was a diagram of the stitching with no information on the base.
 There still isn't much information on the internet about them, but I looked again and found a picture of the underside of one where a horn base is clearly visible.
 It looks like it's covered a bit differently, but I like mine better because the fabric goes all the way around.
-I describe how I made mine in more detail in this post
+I describe how I made mine in more detail in this post.

 (The extant one linked above has a spiderweb pattern of threads, but I've also seen ones with detached buttonhole stitches like the ones I'm making.)